 There’s no big deal really.
 I’m just taking a stand against all this silliness.

 I’ve been told that no builder or dealer would ever want to advertise on my little blog because they would not be associated with the term ‘mobile home.’
-I guess it’s a good thing that I don’t accept ads (or any money at all) from builders or dealers directly (I have no say about third party ad placement).
+I guess it’s a good thing that I don’t accept ads (or any money at all) from builders or dealers directly (I have no say about third-party ad placement).
 I want to remain neutral and honest about my opinions.
-I want to the be the voice of the people, not the industry.
+The goal of this site is to be the voice of the people, not the industry.

 I have seen articles on industry sites that actually have rebuttals for salesman and employees to use if they hear the words ‘mobile home’ used.

 Another Email?
 Oh, Joy……